Marcelo Bielsa: Coaching style

 Hailed as one of the most influential coaches of all time, introducing a third wave ideology in Argentine coaching, previously influenced by César Luis Menotti and Carlos Bilardo.
 In 2017, Pep Guardiola described Bielsa as the best coach in the world.
-He has been a strong influence on his former players, many of whom later became coaches, including Mauricio Pochettino, Diego Simeone and Marcelo Gallardo.
+He has been a strong influence on his former players, many of whom later became coaches, including Mauricio Pochettino, Diego Simeone, Andoni Iraola and Marcelo Gallardo.

 Bielsa's signature formation in his squads is the 3–3–3–1 formation, which he became known for during his coaching tenures with the Argentina and Chile national teams and with Marseille.

-Although the 3–3–3–1 and its variations the 3–3–1–3 and the 3–4–3 "diamond" were occasionally used by other managers at UEFA Champions League and FIFA World Cup level before Bielsa – including by Johan Cruyff at Barcelona, by Louis van Gaal at Ajax, by Guus Hiddink at PSV Eindhoven and Australia, by Vicente del Bosque at Real Madrid, by Ottmar Hitzfeld at Bayern Munich, by Frank Pagelsdorf at Hamburger SV, by Ivica Osim at Sturm Graz, and by Russia – it was Bielsa who first made it his standard formation and popularized it worldwide during his tenures with Argentina, Chile, at Olympique de Marseille, and occasionally at Athletic de Bilbao.
+Although the 3–3–3–1 and its variations the 3–3–1–3 and the 3–4–3 "diamond" were occasionally used by other managers at UEFA Champions League and FIFA World Cup level before Bielsa – including by Johan Cruyff at Barcelona, by Louis van Gaal at Ajax, by Guus Hiddink at PSV Eindhoven and Australia, by Vicente del Bosque at Real Madrid, by Ottmar Hitzfeld at Bayern Munich, by Frank Pagelsdorf at Hamburger SV, by Ivica Osim at Sturm Graz, and by Russia – it was Bielsa who first made it his standard formation and popularized it worldwide during his tenures with Argentina, Chile, at Marseille, and occasionally at Athletic Bilbao.

 For this formation, the players are: three defenders, three midfielders (one central midfielder with two wide players / wing backs), three attacking midfielders (one No.10 and two wingers) and one centre-forward.
 The 3–3–3–1 allows quick transitions from defending to attacking, as many of the players used in the formation can perform both defensive and attacking tasks.
 Moreover, it establishes superiority in numbers in every part of the field, since with this formation his teams could defend with seven players, attack with six or seven players, or protect a scoreline by overwhelming the midfield with six players.
 To use 3–3–3–1, all players have to quickly set to attacking positions when the ball is in the team's possession, and all players have to aggressively press and recover the ball when it is not in possession, so it requires great teamwork and understanding between teammates.

 When he took the Argentina job, at the end of his first training session Bielsa handed the players a pencil and a little slip of paper.
 He wanted them to write down whether they wanted to line up with a back three or a four.
 He went through all the replies.
 "Back four, back four, back four...
 This clearly shows your preference for a line of four.
 But I'm telling you that from now on we're going to be playing with a back three.
 See you tomorrow."
 And he won them over, bringing them round to his way of thinking.